cletusrazakou/paypiam/README.md

-# paypiam
+# afripay
-Single API to connect all mature local payment gateway
+Single API to connect all mature local payment gateway in africa